taogen-docs/resources-of-learning/directions/java-resources.md

 #### beginner

 - [**The Java™ Tutorials**](https://docs.oracle.com/javase/tutorial/tutorialLearningPaths.html)
-- **The Java Tutorial: A Short Course on the Basics** (6th, 2014) by Raymond Gallardo, Scott Hommel, Sowmya Kannan, Joni Gordon, Sharon Biocca Zakhour
+- **The Java Tutorial: A Short Course on the Basics** (6th, 2014) by Raymond Gallardo - Cover Java 8
-- **Core Java** (12th, 2021) Volume I Fundamentals by S, Horstmann
+- **Core Java** (13th, 2024) Volume I Fundamentals by S, Horstmann - Cover Java 21
 - The Java Programming Language (4th, 2005) by Ken Arnold, James Gosling, David Holmes
-- Java: A Beginner's Guide (9th, 2022) by Herbert Schildt
+- Java: A Beginner's Guide (10th, 2024) by Herbert Schildt
 - Head First Java (3rd, 2022) by Kathy Sierra
 - Java 8 in Action (2014) by Raoul-Gabriel Urma, Mario Fusco
-- Java: The Complete Reference (12th, 2021) by Schildt, Herbert
+- Java: The Complete Reference (13th, 2024) by Schildt, Herbert
+- Learn Java the Easy Way: A Hands-On Introduction to Programming (2017) by Bryson Payne
+- Learn Java with Projects: A concise practical guide to learning everything a Java professional really needs to know (2023) by Dr Seán Kennedy

 #### Master